indraneelpatil/nd_icp/README.md

+### Salient features

+1. Generic Type can be any n dimensional point
+2. Implement Point Trait for your point
+3. Uses SVD to find rotation and translation
+4. Vectorised operations to control time complexity

 ### Results
 * All experiments use bun000.ply as the model data file and initial transformation as identity
 * cargo run --release